accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.2/index.md

 ---
-title: On each Web page, the opening of a new window must not happen without user action.
-Has this rule been followed?
+title: In every web page, the opening of a new window must not be triggered without user action.
+Is this rule respected?
 ---